-Some experts may be sure that it is the same as a soft-focus when edges still remain in sharp focus.
-Bokeh technique is supposed to divide the image into parts in order to make intentional blurring to only one element.
+Some experts may be sure that it is the same as soft focus, when edges still remain in sharp focus.
+Bokeh technique is supposed to divide the image in parts in order to make intentional blurring to only one element.
 It can take a variety of forms: from pentagons to blurry circles.
-This technique is very characteristic, but the shape and size of visible parts depend on the lens.
+This technique is very characteristic, but the shape and size of visible parts depends on the lens.

 When using manual focus mode, you start to turn the focus ring out of focus and the object becomes blurry.
 The most common technique used to add such an effect is the shallow depth of field, which is created through a wide-open aperture.

 Ideal from an engineering point of view, the lens focuses the light from a point source in the form of a regular cone.
 When the top of the cone touches the plane of the camera’s matrix, the image is in focus and an extremely small point is obtained in the photo.
 The better the lens, the smaller this point and the sharper the image.
 If the source is out of focus, then the cone of light intersects with a matrix and the point in the photo turns into a disk called a circle of confusion.
 With a fairly large size of the circles of confusion, they begin to have a significant impact on the aesthetic perception of photography as a whole.

 It is great for portraits.
 And the best option to use such effect for especially good in close-up portraits.
 Typically, close-up images and macro shots of flowers and other objects of nature are used to demonstrate this effect.
 If you intentionally shoot holiday lights or other light sources so that they are outside the focus area, they will turn into blurry, shining circles in the image.